os4-ivmb/backyardhero_pyro/README.md

 ## Overview

 Backyard Hero is an open-source firework control system designed for enthusiasts who want a powerful, flexible, and cost-effective solution.
-It features a local web interface for show design and execution, and supports both existing Bilusocn one-way receivers and a custom 2.4GHz bidirectional mesh-networked hardware platform.
+It features a local web interface for show design and execution, and supports both existing Bilusocn one-way receivers and a custom 2.4GHz bidirectional hardware platform.

+**Version NYE2025.01** introduces major improvements including rack editing, YouTube video processing for firing profiles, enhanced receiver telemetry, pyromusical support, and significant reliability improvements.

 This project provides the complete software, firmware, and hardware design resources.